After nesting is over, what’s the next big item on a bird’s agenda?

 For more on feather wear and how it affects the appearance of shorebirds, see this very helpful blog (written from Malaysia).

-(photo from Wikimedia, in the public domain.
-Click on the photo to see the original)
+(photo from Wikimedia Commons.
+Click on the caption to see the original)